Selah Season | Purpose Life Church

 Preparation

-Before your Selah begins, you will complete a Ministry Handoff Plan, designate a point of contact, step back from relevant group threads and platforms, and set up your devotional and personal project plan.
+Before your Selah begins, you will complete a Ministry Handoff Plan, designate a point of contact, step back from relevant group threads and platforms, and establish your devotional and personal project plan.
+A clean release makes for a clean season.

 • Identify and brief your point of contact

-• Set digital out of office and communication boundaries
+• Set your out of office and communication boundaries

 • Create your personal devotion and project plan